Relative Value Hedge Funds

 There are many ways to apply a relative value approach to financial markets.
 One approach may involve trading multiple securities within the capital structure of a single issuer.

 For instance, if a company reports disappointing earnings, it is possible to see an immediate and precipitous drop in its stock price.
-However, as it relates to the company’s bond price, similar information may not be reflected as quickly.
+However, as it relates to the company’s bond price, given positioning in a company’s capital structure, similar information may not be as impactful.
+This is because this type of information flow is less impactful on securities at the top of the capital structure (e.g., senior secured debt) relative to securities at the bottom (e.g., equities).

 What does this mean for a relative value hedge fund strategy?